List of A Song of Ice and Fire characters: Wyman Manderly

 Wyman Manderly is the Lord of White Harbor, the only city in the North, and the wealthiest of the Stark vassals.
 He is an enormously fat man, with two sons, Ser Wylis and Ser Wendel Manderly.
-During the War of the Five Kings the Manderlys and Boltons begin a private war over the Hornwood lands after Ramsay kidnaps the widowed Lady Donella Hornwood, Wyman's cousin, forces her to marry him and then starves her to death.
+During the War of the Five Kings, the Manderlys and Boltons begin a private war over the Hornwood lands after Ramsay kidnaps the widowed Lady Donella Hornwood, Wyman's cousin, forces her to marry him, and then starves her to death.
 Wyman's heir Wylis is captured when Roose Bolton treacherously sends a large Northern force to be wiped out by Randyll Tarly.
 Wyman's younger son Wendel is murdered at the Red Wedding by the Freys.
-Due to his heir being held captive Wyman cannot openly defy the Lannisters.
-Three Freys come to his city with Wendel's bones and a peace is apparently made, in which Wyman's granddaughters Wynafryd and Wylla will marry one of these Freys, Rhaegar Frey, and another of Walder Frey's grandsons, "Little" Walder Frey.
+Due to his heir being held captive, Wyman cannot openly defy the Lannisters.
+Three Freys come to his city with Wendel's bones, and a peace is apparently made, in which Wyman's granddaughters Wynafryd and Wylla will marry one of these Freys, Rhaegar Frey, and another of Walder Frey's grandsons, "Little" Walder Frey.
 When Davos Seaworth arrives in White Harbor to treat with Wyman to support Stannis, Davos denounces the Freys present for their treachery.
-Wyman apparently has him executed but secretly executes a criminal in his place, leading to Cersei returning his heir.
+Wyman apparently has him executed but secretly executes a criminal in his place, leading Cersei to return his heir.
 Wyman reveals to Davos he knows where Rickon Stark is hiding and will support Stannis if Davos returns him.
-Wyman is implied to have murdered the White Harbor Freys when their stay was over (thus keeping to guest right), then put them in pies which he serves to the Freys and Boltons when he attends Ramsay's wedding, even eating some himself.
-The Freys suspect him of murdering their kin, and when Little Walder is murdered (possibly by his cousin Big Walder Frey) their uncle Hosteen Frey attacks Wyman and cuts him in the neck.
+Wyman is implied to have murdered the White Harbor Freys when their stay was over (thus keeping to guest right), then put them in pies, which he serves to the Freys and Boltons when he attends Ramsay's wedding, even eating some himself.
+The Freys suspect him of murdering their kin, and when Little Walder is murdered (possibly by his cousin Big Walder Frey), their uncle Hosteen Frey attacks Wyman and cuts him in the neck.
 It is unclear if he survives.

 Hodor

 Hodor /'ho:dO:r/ is Old Nan's great-grandson and a slow-witted stable-boy at Winterfell.
-Although his real name is Walder, he is commonly called "Hodor" because that is the only word he is capable of saying.
-He is over seven feet tall, and hinted to possibly have giant ancestry.
+Although his real name is Walder, he is commonly called "Hodor" because that is the only word he can say.
+He is over seven feet tall and has been rumored to possibly have giant ancestry.
 He has a friendly, childlike disposition and possesses great physical strength, though he is too timid and gentle to use it against others.
-After Bran Stark is crippled in A Game of Thrones, Hodor is tasked to carry him around in a sling on his back.
+After Bran Stark is crippled in A Game of Thrones, Hodor is tasked with carrying him around in a sling on his back.
 When Winterfell is sacked and burnt, Hodor escapes north with Bran, Jojen, Meera, Rickon and Osha.